 - Analyze reports.
 You can find suspicious events, unusual activity, and trends.

-Auditing for Azure SQL Database, Azure Synapse and Azure SQL Managed Instance is optimized for availability and performance.
-During very high activity, or high network load, Azure SQL Database, Azure Synapse and Azure SQL Managed Instance allow operations to proceed and may not record some audited events.
+Auditing for Azure SQL Database, Azure Synapse and Azure SQL Managed Instance is optimized for availability and performance of the database(s) or instance(s) that are being audited.
+During periods of very high activity or high network load, the auditing feature may allow transactions to proceed without recording all of the events marked for auditing.

 - Premium storage is currently not supported.

 - Hierarchical namespace for Azure Data Lake Storage Gen2 storage account is currently not supported.